Airline Transport Professionals

 • Establishment of good credit history for the student.

 Most lenders offer a cosigner release option.
 After making as few as 12 consecutive on-time principal and interest payments, the borrower may request that the lender remove the cosigner from the loan entirely as long as the borrower has sufficient credit individually.
 After achieving a regional airline pilot job, it may be possible to refinance the loan at a lower rate and without a cosigner.
+Citizens Bank will work with ATP Graduates to refinance their loans.

 If a student discontinues training with ATP, the refund will be issued directly back to the lender, not the student.
 This minimizes interest expense and protects the cosigner.
 A student may choose to discontinue the program at any time, for any reason.